 This is the SEO tool par excellence in our field.
 All the information Google Search Console offers is useful, free and perhaps most importantly, first-hand.
 The tool has consistently incorporated new features year after year, and if there is any feature that particularly shines, it is the Index Coverage reports.
 These reports provide detailed information regarding which pages are valid (i.e. indexed by Google), excluded (not indexed), valid but with warnings or those with errors.
 In this way, you can confirm the status of every URL on your site and take informed decisions when it comes to Google indexing.

-Remember, this is also your direct line of communication to Google, whether you want to eliminate a URL from those indexed on your site, you have had a penalisation or you need to notify them of some change.
+Remember, this is also your direct line of communication to Google, whether you want to eliminate a URL from those indexed on your site, you have had a penalization or you need to notify them of some change.
 This tool is a requirement for SEO.

-There are many tools to assist with onsite optimisation but few are as complete as this one.
+There are many tools to assist with onsite optimization but few are as complete as this one.
 Screaming Frog has a free version for up to 500 URLs and their paid version is very competitive if you compare it to other tools on the market.

 This tool offers a host of possibilities: finding broken links, analysing page titles and meta descriptions, identifying redirects and other status codes, generating sitemaps, crawling like a variety of bots, etc.